fsharp/fslang-design/FSharp-4.1/FS-1040-enum-match.md

-# Bug Fix for compiling matches against enums, now throws FS3191
+# RFC FS-1040: Bug Fix for compiling matches against enums, now throws FS3191

-A bug fix was made that means code may no longer compile
+In F# 4.1 a bug fix was made that means code may no longer compile.
+Because this was a breaking change to some code this "RFC" documents this bug-fix post-hoc.

 Reason: pattern matching against enums cannot take a variable anymore.